Interested in interning with [RW!] to serve our migrant community?

 Our internship program in centered around 4 pillars:

-Mentorship – as an intern, you are paired up with one of our board members who is an expert in a field relevant to the internship, and who will oversee, support and guide you through one-on-one training.
+Mentorship – As an intern, you are paired up with one of our Executive Board Members who is an expert in a field relevant to the internship, and who will oversee, support, and guide you through one-on-one training.

-Community – as an intern, you are encouraged to attend all [RW!]’s workshops, professional mixers, annual summits, and events, and you may also represent [RW!] at external events.
+Community – As an intern, you are encouraged to attend all [RW!]’s workshops, professional mixers, annual summits, and events, and you may represent [RW!] at external events.
+You will also be invited to at least one Board Meeting.
 This helps you expand your professional network while building your knowledge of organizations aiding refugee and immigrant populations in the greater Boston area.

-Impact – our interns do not go on coffee runs or are stuck with meaningless paperwork.
+Impact – Our interns do not go on coffee runs or get stuck with meaningless paperwork.
 Due to the small size and volunteer basis of our organization, each intern plays a vital role in shaping, implementing, and carrying out our projects and initiatives.
 As an intern with [RW!], you gain hands-on experience, and will have the chance to pitch and run your own projects.

 The Technology Team is responsible for creating and managing information databases, our Refugees Welcome!
-Website and the Migrant Service Map.
-Tasks include updating databases, user interface design, web development, and assisting the Communication and Research Teams with posting new content, product management and works with our partners, MapBox and Code for Boston, to update the database, design the user interface, and monitor its user ability to identify updates.
+Website, and the Migrant Service Map.
+Tasks include updating databases, user interface design, web development, and assisting the Communication and Research Teams with posting new content.
+The Migrant Service Map is currently the team’s primary project, and this involves working with our partners, MapBox and Code for Boston, to update the database, design the user interface, and monitor its user ability to identify updates.

-Finally, the Research Team coordinates research on migration and service provision in Boston.
-Their responsibilities include; writing and publications, surveys and outreach to migrant service providers, coordinating academic events and outreach to other universities.
+The Research Team coordinates research on migration and service provision in Boston.
+Their responsibilities include writing and publications, coordinating with the Capacity Building Team on surveys and outreach to migrant service providers, and academic events and outreach to other universities.
+Research Fellows work on the research clusters developed from the 2018 Boston Migrant Summit and can propose their own projects that relate to [RW!]’s mission.